elixir-europe/rdmkit/pages/your_domain/bioimaging_data.md

  - Data acquired within a facility
  - Data acquired in other facility (commissioned work or external guest user) and "transported" by the users to their facility
  - Slides scanned for example.

-### Data management challenges

-The number of files and the size of files could be extremely large.
-Deleting/misplacing a file could invalidate the study itself, preventing its reuse.
-Managing images immediately becomes a major problem, not only the binary files need to be handled, but also the associated metadata.
-Several efforts have been made and are still ongoing to capture those metadata.
-Understanding and capturing the metadata are critical for many reasons, just to mention a few: analysis, detection of possible faults in acquisition systems.
-It is important to decide how much details will be recorded since this could dramatically increase the metadata volume and therefore the effort required to capture the metadata.

 ## Standard (meta)data formats